collectiveaccess/ProvidenceDocs/_source/providence/user/import/c_creating_mapping.rst

 Column 1: Rule Types
 ^^^^^^^^^^^^^^^^^^^^

-For each row in the import mapping spreadsheet, a Rule Type must be set.
+**For each row in the import mapping spreadsheet, a Rule Type must be set**.
 These rules determine how the importer will treat the record, or row.
 In other words, the rules define how each row will be imported.
 There are five rules available to choose from:

 =============   ===========
 **Rule type**   **Description**